 - Estimated Started Price: $26,600 MSRP (2024)

 - Estimated MPG: 24 (City)/ 30 (Highway)

 - Pros: The Equinox's fuel efficiency and starting MSRP are superior to that of the Bronco.

 - Cons: The resale value of Equinox has taken it on the chin over the past few years.
 The Equinox performs well in town but underperforms on the highway compared to similar SUVs.

 1. Jeep Wrangler

-The Jeep Wrangler is one of the 4×4 SUVs that is equally well-known and popular as the Ford Bronco.
+The Jeep Wrangler is one of the 4x4 SUVs that is equally well-known and popular as the Ford Bronco.
 It's impossible to help but compare the two vehicles.
-They both come in two- and four-door styles with detachable doors, body pieces, and soft- or hardtops.
+Both vehicles are available in two- and four-door styles with detachable doors, body pieces, and soft- or hardtops.
 They look very similar to one another and cost the same.
-The 2022 Wrangler is available in 11 distinct trims.
-Each offers a wide range of optional extras and packages to customize your Jeep to your exact specifications.
-The Wrangler 4xe is a plug-in hybrid vehicle with an electric-only range of 49 miles.
+Each of the options offers a wide range of optional extras and packages to customize your Jeep.
+The Wrangler 4xe is offered as a plug-in hybrid Jeep with an MPG of 49 and an estimated driving range of 370 miles.

 - Estimated MPG:17 (City)/25 (Highway) – varies by model.